Getting started with therapy

 It may also be helpful if you are not sure exactly what the difficulty is, but know that something feels hard to shift.

-This can be especially important if you experience shutdown, hypervigilance, emotional overwhelm, dissociation, people-pleasing, shame, chronic tension, or a sense that your system is still trying to protect you.
+This can be especially relevant if you experience shutdown, hypervigilance, emotional overwhelm, dissociation, people-pleasing, shame, chronic tension, or a sense that protective responses remain active.

-Where a psychedelic or altered-state experience has stirred trauma material, dissociation, fear, shame, or nervous-system overwhelm, we can think carefully about what needs stabilising, understanding, and integrating.
+Where a psychedelic or altered-state experience has stirred trauma-related material, dissociation, fear, shame, intense activation, shutdown or overwhelm, we can think carefully about what needs stabilising, understanding and integrating.

 It is not something I suggest automatically.
 The question is always what seems most likely to help at this stage.